 - Make sure you’re happy with the size, placement and final design before your artist begins work on your cover-up tattoo.
 It may require a little vision to be sure you’re happy with all aspects because your old tattoo will be clearly visible beneath the outline.
 Try to be open-minded, but don’t settle if something’s bothering you.

 - Go back for as many touch-up sessions as are needed to fully cover your old, bad tattoo.

 - Having had your eyes opened to the beauty of good cover-up tattoos, share the gospel and let others know that they don’t have to l live with their bad tattoos either!

 Thank you Painful Pleasures for the 12 step article on cover-ups

-What to expect when getting a tattoo cover up.
+What to expect when getting

 Every cover up presents it’s’ own challenges.
 We are not working with a blank canvas and so this can limit the choices of a new tattoo.
 We have to hide the old tattoo in the new tattoo and this is key that we pick the right image to do this.
-We need to go over dark colours with darker colours and use busy patterns like rose petals, koi/dragon scales or dark shaded areas to hid the existing tattoo.
+We need to go over dark colors with darker colors and use busy patterns like rose petals, koi/dragon scales or dark shaded areas to hid the existing tattoo.
 The new tattoo usually has to be 3-5 times larger than the existing tattoo because we need to take the eye away from the old tattoo covered area with new clean fresh tattoo.
 This is a challenging tattoo and needs to be planned out with a consultation with your artist.
 There is always a solution!
-It’s just being creative and flexible enough to find it 🙂
+It’s just being creative and flexible enough to find it